Call of Cthulhu: Dark Corners of the Earth

 - 0 % positive mentions

-The monetization strategy for "Dark Corners of the Earth" has been criticized for its linear gameplay, which contradicts its advertised focus on investigation and exploration, suggesting a lack of depth and engagement in the experience.
+The monetization aspect of "Dark Corners of the Earth" has been criticized for its linear gameplay, which contradicts the advertised features of investigation and exploration, suggesting a lack of depth and engagement in the game's design.